libp2p/docs/content/concepts/introduction/protocols/ping.md

 ## What is Ping?

 Ping is a network utility used to test a node's reachability.
-The ping protocol is a simple request-response protocol that measures the RTT for requests sent from an originating node to a destination node by echoing a request payload.
-This operates using [ICMP (Internet Control Message Protocol)](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol), where a ping is an ICMP echo request to the target node, and the response is an ICMP echo reply.
+The ping protocol measures the RTT for requests sent from an originating node to a destination node by echoing a request payload.
+This operates using
+[ICMP (Internet Control Message Protocol)](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol), where a ping is an ICMP echo request to the target node, and the response is an ICMP echo reply.